-(in thousands, except percentages) 2018 2017 2016 Percentage Change 2018 versus 2017 Percentage Change 2017 versus 2016 (in thousands, except per centages) 2010 2017 2010 versus 2017 VCI SUS 2010 Research, Development and Engineering \$ 48,370 \$ 46,004 \$ 38,046 5% 21% As a percent of revenue 4% 4% 4%
+Percentage Percentage (in thousands, except percentages) 2019 2018 2017 Change 2019 versus 2018 Change 2018 versus 2017 Research, Development and Engineering \$ 54,396 \$ 48,370 \$ 46,004 12% 5% As a percent of revenue 4% 4% 4%

 Our research, development and engineering costs consist primarily of personnel-related expenses.
+The increase in research, development and engineering costs from 2018 to 2019 was primarily due to personnel costs associated with acquisitions within the Digital Media business.
 The increase in research, development and engineering costs from 2017 to 2018 was primarily due to personnel costs associated with acquisitions within the Cloud Service business.
-The increase in research, development and engineering costs from 2016 to 2017 was primarily due to personnel costs associated with acquisitions within the Cloud Service and Digital Media businesses.